mapbender/mapbender-starter/CONTRIBUTING.md

 Wait for the answer.
 We will checkout and review you code, to get merge it in.

-### Bug fix brunch
+### Bug fix branch

-It's mandatory to use "hotfix/" prefix in brunch name.
+It's mandatory to use "hotfix/" prefix in branch name.

 Example:

-* Create brunch
+* Create branch
 ```sh
 cd mapbender
 git checkout -b "hotfix/bug-short-description"